HME201 - Medicine 2A

 End of semester assessment:

-Ethics, Law, Professionalism and Communication: Commentary paper addressing a practical resource allocation issue examined in the bioethics literature (1250 words 50% theme marks).
+Ethics, Law and Professionalism: Satisfactory completion of Deakin Human Research Ethics Quiz (hurdle).
+Commentary paper addressing a practical health resource allocation issue examined in the bioethics literature (1250 words 50% theme marks).

 Knowledge of Health and Illness: Endocrine and Life Cycle topic (2 hour examination, 80% of topic marks), Musculoskeletal and Metabolism topic (2 hour examination, 80% of topic marks).